Bowers & Wilkins: 2000s

-In 2002 B&W moved its Worthing production, warehousing, and head office to a new £7 million location on a former landfill site in Dale Road, Worthing.
+In 2002, Bowers & Wilkins moved its Worthing production, warehousing, and head office to a new £7 million location on a former landfill site in Dale Road, Worthing.
 A second plant was built in Bradford.

 B&W took over its production factory for cabinets in Agerbæk, Denmark in 2003.
 In the same year, the Bradford location was left for new premises in Cleckheaton, West Yorkshire.

-In 2005, Bowers & Wilkins replaced its top-of-the-line N800 range with the new 800D range.
-The most publicized change was the introduction of diamond dome tweeters on some models 2005 also saw B&W receive the Queen's Award for Innovation for the tube-loaded drivers on the 800s.
-The EISA Award for European High-End Audio Component of the Year is awarded to the 603.
-The PV1 receives the European Home Theatre Subwoofer of the year 2005–2006 award.
+In 2005, B&W replaced its top-of-the-line N800 range with the new 800D range.
+The most publicized change was the introduction of diamond dome tweeters on some models.
+2005 also saw B&W receive the Queen's Award for Innovation for the tube-loaded drivers on the 800s.
+B&W's 803D and PV1 received the EISA Award for European High End Audio Component of the Year and European Home Theatre Subwoofer of the year 2005-2006 respectively.
 The XT series introduced aluminium as a speaker cabinet material.

+In 2006, the CM Series was launched.
+That same year, the series was recognized when the bookshelf model CM1 won the EISA Speaker of the Year 2006 Award.
+In November 2006, B&W produced a limited edition of the DM601 for Norman Cook (aka Fatboy Slim) to celebrate the launch of his 'Greatest Hits' album.